 So, Canva's Content Planner is not ready to replace advanced content scheduling platforms just yet.
-I still use it for all the content it supports but I would like to see it make other platforms completely redundant for Canva Pro users.
+I still use it for all the content it supports, but I would like to see it make other platforms completely redundant for Canva Pro users.

 Missing Canva Features or Features to Improve

-There are also a few things I don't like about Canva and they are definitely worth mentioning.
+There are also a few things I don't like about Canva, and they are definitely worth mentioning.

 Canva is Not Ideal for Flow Charts

 Canva offers SVG graphic elements, which means they are very to resize and scale without ruining the quality of the graphic elements.
 However, what it can't do is manipulate elements like arrows, bubbles similarly to a tool like Lucidchart or Microsoft Powerpoint.
-I'm not sure this a use case for Canva, but I don't it's too far-fetched to ask for advanced features like these.
+I'm not sure this is a use case for Canva, but I don't it's too far-fetched to ask for advanced features like these.

 Still, it would definitely require a different approach and framework as resizing while maintaining the aspect ratio is very different than manipulating elements and transforming them.